sanjay900/Azure-Sentinel/Playbooks/Sync-IncidentsWithJIRA/readme.md

 For actions, choose 'Run Playbook' and select the 'Sync-Incidents' Playbook.
 ![Automation Rule](Images/Sentinel%20-%20Automation%20Rule.png)

-## 7. Azure Proxy
-JIRA does not like long URLs being used for webhooks.
-For this reason, you may need to set up a azure proxy.
-To do this, create a Function App running windows, and then once it is set up, you can add a proxy that acts as a shortened URL that points to your sentinel webhook trigger.

 ## Conclusion
 After this solution, you are able to work on Azure Sentinel incidents while staying in your trusted ITSM tool.